adfaure/flake-containers/README.md

     - see --ephemeral on systemd-npsawn ?
     - manually setting up tmpfs ?
 - Add comparison with devenv, nix2containers, nixos-compose
+- Create a better way to specify run commands
+- Create a way to easily define testscripts (same as in nixos)
+- Find a way to transfer ownership inside the container (so for instance, when running commands from inside the container, we don't end up with a lot of root files in the host system)

 ## Usage